neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 .. note::

-	Mappings from an object to it's URI representation are stored in the ``ObjectPathMappingRepository`` in order to make sure, that existing links work even after a property has changed.
+	If an ``uriPattern`` is set or the ``objectType`` contains identity properties, mappings from an object to it's URI representation are stored in the ``ObjectPathMappingRepository`` in order to make sure that existing links work even after a property has changed!
+	This mapping is not required if no uriPattern is set because in this case the mapping is ubiquitous.

 Internally the above is handled by the so called ``IdentityRoutePart`` that gives you a lot of power and flexibility when working with entities.
 If you have more specialized requirements or want to use routing for objects that are not